rust-lang/rust/text/0000-c-str-deref.md

 the change should not be breaking since `CStr` also provides this method.

-Making the deref target practically unsized throws away the length information intrinsic to `CString` and makes it less useful as a container for bytes.
+Making the deref target unsized throws away the length information intrinsic to `CString` and makes it less useful as a container for bytes.
 This is countered by the fact that there are general purpose byte containers in the core libraries, whereas `CString` addresses the specific need to convey string data from Rust to C-style APIs.

-While it's not possible outside of unsafe code to unintentionally copy out or modify the nominal value of `CStr` under an immutable reference, some unforeseen trouble or confusion can arise due to the structure having a bogus size.
-A separate [RFC](https://github.com/rust-lang/rfcs/issues/813), if accepted, will solve this by opting out of `Sized`.

 # Alternatives

-`CStr` could be made a newtype on DST `[libc::c_char]`, allowing no-cost slices.
-It's not clear if this is useful, and the need to calculate length up front might prevent some optimized uses possible with the 'thin' reference.

 If the proposed enhancements or other equivalent facilities are not adopted, users of Rust can turn to third-party libraries for better convenience